Therapeutic Areas

 attention-deficit/hyperactivity disorder

 Many commonly used neuropsychiatric medications have side effects such as personality changes or sedation.
-With centuries of use by Indigenous healers and traditional psychiatrists, plant-derived medicines offer potential new mechanisms of action for treating mental disorders while being potentially safer than the small molecule drugs that may have “off target” effects.
+With centuries of use by indigenous healers and traditional psychiatrists, plant-derived medicines offer potential new MOAs for treating mental health disorders while being potentially safer than the small molecule drugs that may have “off target” effects.

-Magdalena has identified candidates in Jaguar’s plant library that may prove beneficial for addressing ADHD in adults.
+Magdalena has identified candidates in Jaguar’s plant library that may prove beneficial for addressing the executive dysfunction characteristic of ADHD

-Once considered a childhood disorder, ADHD is now acknowledged to persist into adulthood in approximately 50–65% of individuals, and impacts an estimated 5.2% of U.S. adults aged 18–44.
+Once considered a childhood disorder with 9% of children in the US affected, ADHD is now acknowledged to persist into adulthood in approximately 50–65% of individuals and impacts an estimated 5.2% of U.S. adults aged 18–44.

 Treatment of ADHD remains challenging.
 An estimated 20-50% of adult patients either are non-responders to stimulants or cannot tolerate the adverse effects of current therapeutics.